appbaseio/Docs/src/v3.0/rest/api-reference.md

 Endpoint | Method | Action
 -------- | ------ | ------
-/ | GET | list of existing collections
-/{collection_id}/ | GET | Get/Query a list of documents
+/ | GET | list of existing collections, current time as an object /{collection_id}/ | GET | Get/Query a list of documents
 /{collection_id}/ | PATCH | Create a collection, if doesn't exist /{collection_id}/ | DELETE | Delete a collection